nathancarter/weblurch/doc/plan.md

 ## Attributes

- * Permit connections among expression groups as long as they do not form a cycle.
-Use an empty connection type.
  * Fix the bug that connections are not currently added to the undo/redo stack.
  * When forming the connection, if the source does not have a "key"